Every Tuesday, 3pm - 6:30pm, 2650 West Oxford Loop

-- Sunlight Springs Certified Organic Farm: Daniel is bringing certified organic okra, purple Peruvian fingerling potatoes, Shagbark hickory syrup, and other items in smaller quantities.
+- Sunlight Springs Certified Organic Farm: Daniel is bringing certified organic lettuce mix, purple Peruvian fingerling potatoes, Shagbark hickory syrup, and other items in smaller quantities.

 - Mudline Farms: Come see Melissa and her beautiful produce.
 Ask her about her CSA!

 - Brown’s Farm: Leonard Brown from Water Valley brings an ARRAY of fresh organic herbs and mushrooms to tickle your taste buds.
-Try the lemon thyme with your chicken or saute some shiitakes into your entree.
-Mr. Brown takes your cooking to the next level!
+Try some lemongrass, shittake mushrooms, or any of his medicinal herbs.
+Mr. Brown takes your cooking (or your teas) to the next level!